Fhoeddinghaus/ClosedGroupFunctions.jl/docs/src/storage.md

 store_group(identifier, group; filename_prefix = "closed_group_", filename_suffix = "")
 ```

-> **Note:**
+!!! info
-> The stored object doesn't need to be a group.
+    The stored object doesn't need to be a group.
 It can be used to store specific elements of the group, the labeled group or other arbitrary objects.

 ## Loading a group
 ```@docs